Dan-Mqs/Dan-Mqs/README.md

 I've got knowledge in programming languages such as Javascript, Python and Java, and technologies such as React, Next and Django, always willing to learn some more.

-Having a design background means that I also enjoy dealing with UI & UX aspects, and have a decent grasp in some design techniques as well as putting them into CSS (i.e.: CSS isn't a pain to me)
+Having a design background means that I also enjoy dealing with UI & UX aspects, and have a decent grasp in some design techniques as well as putting them into CSS (i.e.: CSS isn't always a pain to me)

 Coming up with solutions to some issues might be challenging, but the feeling of solving such puzzles and seeing everything work is indescribable – and that is what fuels me.